nodes777/gameengine/notes/Chapter8.md

 Proportion of light energy recieved and reflected by a diffuse surface normal is proportional to the cos of the angle between its normal and the light vector.

 Normal Texture/normal map will be added to color texture to apply light effects to show contours.
 Each texel of a normal map encodes the xyz values of a normal vector in the RGB channels.
-In lieu of displaying the normal map texels as you would with a color texture, the texels are used purely for calculating how the surface would interact with light
+In lieu of displaying the normal map texels as you would with a color texture, the texels are used purely for calculating how the surface would interact with light.

+WebGL texture units will be adjusted.
+Color texture binding to unit 0 and normal texture binding to unit 1.